o3de/o3de.org/content/docs/welcome-guide/key-concepts.md

 Some examples of the high-level products using these frameworks are:

 * **Project runtimes** - End products created by developers using O3DE, such as games, dedicated server runtimes, and world simulations.

 * **CLI tools** - Tools invoked from the command-line interface without a GUI, such as the AZSL Compiler and the Asset Batch Processor.

 * **GUI tools** - Tools with a graphical UX used for developing O3DE projects, such as the O3DE Editor, O3DE Asset Processor, and the Atom Materials Editor.

 ### O3DE Directory Structure

-There are two primary directories to be aware of with O3DE: The `3rdParty` directory, and the `O3DE` directory.
+There are two primary directories to be aware of with O3DE: The `o3de-packages` directory, and the `o3de` directory.

-* `3rdParty` - A user-created directory that may live outside of the O3DE install.
+* `o3de-packages` - A user-created directory that may live outside of the O3DE installation.
 Many O3DE features (both core features and those provided by Gems) use third-party libraries.
-For example, O3DE supports `.fbx` files through the Open Asset Import Library, the O3DE GUI Tools use Qt, and the physics system uses NVIDIA PhysX.
-The third-party libraries that are required to build these features for your project, along with all the other necessary third-party libraries, live in the `3rdParty` directory.
+For example, O3DE supports `.fbx` files through the Open Asset Import Library (assimp), the O3DE GUI Tools use Qt, and the physics system uses NVIDIA PhysX.
+The third-party libraries that are required to build these features for your project, along with all the other necessary third-party libraries, live in the `o3de-packages` directory you create.
 The location of this directory is set as part of the O3DE configuration process before build.

-Your `3rdParty` directory must contain an empty `.txt` file named `3rdParty.txt` for the O3DE build system to work.
-* `/O3DE` - The `O3DE` directory contains subdirectories that hold O3DE's core (including source code for AzFramework), various tools including **O3DE Editor**, and available Gems.
-You may also choose to keep your own project directories in the main `O3DE` directory.
-In the `O3DE` directory are several subdirectories to be aware of:
+* `o3de` - The `o3de` directory contains subdirectories that hold O3DE's core (including source code for `AzFramework`), various tools including **O3DE Editor**, and available Gems.
+You may also choose to keep your own project directories in the main `o3de` directory.
+In the `o3de` directory are several subdirectories to be aware of:

   {{< note >}}
   This section describes the directory structure of the O3DE open source project, not the directories produced from a binary installer.
   {{< /note >}}

   * `cmake` contains configuration, download and build scripts for O3DE.

   * `Code` contains the C++ code and headers that used to build O3DE and provide its APIs.
 APIs are organized by libraries, each of which consists of a well-defined feature set.
 Library headers offer virtual interfaces that you'll provide implementations of to connect your code to the relevant O3DE system or feature.

   * `Code/Framework` contains the all of the source code and headers used by the core O3DE libaries such as `AzCore`, `AzFramework`, and `AzNetworking`.

   * `Gems` contains the source and build files for the available Gems.
 Each Gem has its own subdirectory.
 When you create a new Gem, you add the code and build sources here, and then enable the Gem in your project configuration.
+It is possible for a Gem to contain other Gems.
+The Atom Gem, for example, contains several Gems providing various tools, libraries, interfaces, and utilities for Atom Renderer.

   * `Templates` contains the default templates for Gems and Projects.

 ## Working with Gems